jindrichmynarz/dissertation/parts/offline_evaluation.md

 -->

-Offline evaluation: evaluation without user involvement
+Offline evaluation: evaluation without user involvement *"Offline evaluations use pre-compiled offline datasets from which some information has been removed.
+Subsequently, the recommender algorithms are analyzed on their ability to recommend the missing information"* [~Beel2013, p.
+8].
+*"The off-line evaluation consists of running several algorithms on the same datasets of user interactions (e.g., ratings) and comparing their performance."* [@Ricci2011, p.
+16]

 We conducted offline evaluation using retrospective data about awarded public contracts.
 Matchmaking was tested on the task of the awarded bidder prediction.